PrevUpHomeNext

 1. There can be one or multiple schedules.

-2. A schedule is defined by time points, denoting either restart, execution duration (uptime) or halt of execution (downtime).
+2. A schedule is defined by time points, denoting either restart, execution duration (uptime) or halt of execution (downtime), and possibly a rule to adjust a date on which the public holiday is actually observed.

 [Note] Note